zio/zio/docs/reference/service-pattern/reloadable-services.md

 }
 ```

-This program defines an application that operates on a reloadable counter service.
-It retrieves the counter service from the reloadable, increments it three times, prints its value, reloads the counter service, then increments it twice, and then prints its value again.
-So the output should be this:
+This program defines an application that operates on a reloadable counter service (`Reloadable[Counter]`).
+It obtains the `Counter` service from the reloadable service, performs three `increment` operations, displays its current value, proceeds to `reload` the counter service, performs two additional increment operations, and finally displays its value once again.
+Therefore, the expected output would be as follows:

 ```bash
 Acquired counter d04519a3-7332-43ca-bc86-f61fbaf2e3d6